goswinr/ResizeArray/Doc/READMEnuget.md

 cd Tests
 ```

 For testing with .NET using Expecto run

 ```bash
 dotnet run
 ```

 for testing with Fable.Mocha run

 ```bash
 npm test
 ```

 ### Changelog
+`0.17.0`
+- don't fail on LastIndex when empty

 `0.16.0`
 - add null checks
 - add 'partitionBy' functions